DOA (mixtape)

 DOA is the third studio album by American musician Ericdoa.
-It was released by Interscope Records and Listen to the Kids on January 19, 2024.
-The album was produced by Noah Breakfast with contributions from a variety of record producers including Venny and Two Inch Punch.
+It was released on January 19, 2024, through Interscope Records and Listen to the Kids.
+Production was handled by multiple record producers including Noah Breakfast, Venny and Two Inch Punch.
 DOA was supported by three singles—"Kickstand", "Dancinwithsomebawdy", and "Sweet Tooth"—alongside the Dead on Arrival Tour.
-Ericdoa would first start working on the album developing its aesthetic from a winter walk in Bushwick, Brooklyn.

 Background and recording

 The album's aesthetic was inspired by Puerto Rican culture, specifically the Young Lords.
 Ericdoa was also inspired by the music of artists including Lady Gaga, Charli XCX, and Willie Colón.
 The album's cover artwork was inspired by a woman selling clothing that he met in Bushwick, Brooklyn who "embodied the selfless maternal spirit" of Latin women.
-When recording Lope had the goal of making music that makes him happy.
+When recording Lopez had the goal of making music that makes him happy.
 Ericdoa would later livestream a two hour long freestyle.

 Release and promotion

 On March 4, 2023, Ericdoa released a single in collaboration with Riot Games, ">One - Greater Than One", a theme for the first-person tactical hero shooter Valorant.
 On September 22, 2023, the album's lead single, "Kickstand", was released, alongside a music video.
 Ericdoa had announced the "Dead on Arrival Tour" with singer Bixby in support of the album.
 The tour began on January 25, 2024 in San Diego and concluded on March 9, 2024 in Los Angeles.
 The album's second single, "Dancinwithsomebawdy" was released on November 3, 2023, alongside a music video.

 Ericdoa released the album's third single on December 15, 2023, titled "Sweet Tooth".
 The album released on January 19, 2024.
 In promotion of the album, Ericdoa conducted a livestream of a two hour long freestyle.
 A line from the freestyle, "Imagine if Ninja got a low taper fade", would become an internet meme, receiving over 17 million views.